 Food of Maharashtra: Top 16 dishes of Maharashtra

-Maharashtra – a state known for its architectural monuments, historical places, film industry Bollywood, and food.
+Maharashtra – is a state known for its architectural monuments, historical places, film industry Bollywood, and food.
 Maharashtrian cuisines like poha and pav bhaji are world-famous.
-The use of kokum, tamarind, and coconut adds a unique flavor to Maharashtrian dishes.
+The use of kokum, tamarind, and coconut adds a unique flavour to Maharashtrian dishes.

 Maharashtra cuisine can be categorized into two styles – Konkan and Varadi.
 Konkan belongs to coastal regions, and Varadi belongs to the Vidarbha region.

 Let’s check out some famous food of Maharashtra that can make you drool.

 - Pav Bhaji – Pav Bhaji is the popular street food all over India having origin from Maharashtra.
 It is made up of mashed vegetables combined with flavourful spices and butter.
 It is served with soft bread that is known as pav.
 It is a street food also served in restaurants of Mumbai.

 - Vada Pav – Vada Pav is the popular sandwich of Mumbai that is originated by a street vendor Ashok Vaidya, who worked near the Dadar station in the 1960s and 1970s.
 It has deep-fried spicy mashed potatoes known as vada and served with soft bread known as pav.
 It is served with red garlic chutney, coconut, and chilies, etc.